wenet-e2e/wespeaker/runtime/server/x86_gpu/README.md

 # Introduction
 In this project, we use models trained in [wespeaker](https://github.com/wenet-e2e/wespeaker) as an example to show how to convert speaker model to tensorrt and deploy them on [Triton Inference Server](https://github.com/triton-inference-server/server.git).
+If you only have CPUs, instead of using GPUs to deploy Tensorrt model, you may deploy the exported onnx model on Triton Inference Server as well.

 ## Step 0.
 Train a model
 Please follow wespeaker examples to train a model.
 After training, you should get several checkpoints under your `exp/xxx/models/` folder.
 We take [voxceleb](https://github.com/wenet-e2e/wespeaker/tree/master/examples/voxceleb/v2) as an example.